Preventing cancer starts with your diet.

 It’s not a topic most people want to think about.
-But as Dr. Bogdan Protyniak, a colorectal surgeon at Geisinger Wyoming Valley Medical Center explains, taking a few preventive measures can pay off in good colon health.
+But as Bogdan Protyniak, MD, a colorectal surgeon at Geisinger explains, taking a few preventive measures can pay off in good colon health.

 “Colon cancer is very treatable in its early stages,” says Dr. Protyniak.
 “But because it’s symptoms can be difficult to detect early on, the best way to prevent colon cancer is to take preventive steps.”

 That starts with your diet, which can affect your risk for colon cancer.
 In fact, certain foods may increase your likelihood of developing colon cancer by as much as 37 percent.